 Scott is also a founding partner in a technology start-up company located in Cary.

-Scott is not a professional politician.
-However, he is a professional public administrator.
-He has been specifically trained in leadership, collaboration, communication and fiscal management of public funds.
-Scott doesn't expect you to vote for him because he knows the most about soil and water science.
-Instead, Scott humbly asks for your vote so he can support the professional staff in the district and lead them to new heights.
+Scott is not a professional politician, but he is a professional public administrator.
+His education and experience in leadership, collaboration, communication and fiscal management of public funds help him daily in his elected role.
 He is a strong coalition builder who knows how to get things done!

 Scott enjoys time with his family and the beach.
 He and his wife Jamie have been married for over 8 years.
 They’re honing their parenting skills with Nash (named after the county in which they were married), a small but ornery dog.

 He loves spending time outdoors, whether it be active or passive recreation.
 He feels at home on a golf course, mowing a field on a tractor, or just wandering a path.
 He is an avid reader of non-fiction and is fascinated by the lessons that can be learned from extraordinary leaders (like President Lincoln).